-Shift to Suburban Living
+A Shift to Suburban Living

 With more individuals working from home, families are looking to move from their urban homes to a more laid-back lifestyle in the suburbs.
 By eliminating long commute times, the suburban market has seen a more significant increase in demand than the urban environments.
 However, this has led to a lower inventory of suburban homes, which has triggered bidding wars that give sellers more money for their homes, while increasing costs for prospective buyers, particularly in northern Colorado.

-All-Time Low in Inventory
+An All-Time Low in Inventory

-Interest Rates Fuel Sales
+Low Interest Rates Fuel Sales